reframejs/reframe/docs/overview.template.md

 So I've been wondering, is it possible to develop a framework that doesn't lock-in its users?

-I denote such lock-in free framework an *(anti)-framework*, and Reframe is my shot at implementing one.
+I call such lock-in free framework an *(anti)-framework*, and Reframe is my shot at implementing one.

 Let me know what you think.
 Thanks :-).

-Reframe, the web (anti-)framework; quickly implement an app &mdash; without lock-in.
+Reframe, the web (anti-)framework &mdash; quickly implement an app, without lock-in.